 History Of The 1954 Wheat Penny

-The 1954 wheat penny continued Victor David Brenner’s iconic design, originally created in 1907 and approved by President Roosevelt in 1909 to commemorate the centennial of Abraham Lincoln’s birth.
+The 1954 wheat penny carried forward Victor David Brenner’s celebrated Lincoln portrait design, first approved by President Theodore Roosevelt in 1909 to honor the centennial of Abraham Lincoln’s birth.
+It became the first widely circulating U.S. coin ever to feature a real president.

-However, 1954 proved to be an economically challenging year that directly impacted mint operations.
-The Post-Korean War Recession began in July 1953 and lasted until May 1954, characterized by reduced industrial production, decreased consumer spending, and increased unemployment.
+The year 1954 was economically turbulent.
+The Post-Korean War Recession, which began in July 1953 and lasted until May 1954, brought reduced industrial output and rising unemployment across the country.

 1954 No Mint Mark Wheat Penny(RD)